 What to do when Extend Volume greyed out in Windows 11

 Press Windows + X hot-keys and click Disk Management in the list.
 Find out the reason why Extend Volume greyed out in your Windows 11 computer, and then follow corresponding method below.

 Method 1 - move partition and Unallocated space

-No matter extend C drive greyed out in Windows 11 or Extend Volume is disabled to a data partition, when you cannot extend partition with nonadjacent Unallocated space, run NIUBI Partition Editor to move Unallocated space to be adjacent.
+No matter extend C drive greyed out in Windows 11 or Extend Volume is disabled for a data partition, when you cannot extend partition with nonadjacent Unallocated space, run NIUBI Partition Editor to move Unallocated space to be adjacent.